tjoyner/ofvioletsandlicorice/chapter7.md

 <!-- Page 56 -->

-"Friday, in Nice, on the 5:20pm flight from Orly.
+"Friday, in Nice, on the 5:20 pm flight from Orly.
 Are you happy, Daniel?"

 Marc's voice was always more festive, and Daniel felt more annoyed.
-He tried to mask it, and said "Thanks Marc, I'll do everything possible for Nicole.
+He tried to mask it, and said "Thanks, Marc, I'll do everything possible for Nicole.
 Let me make arrangements, then I'll talk to you."

 He hung up and felt a deep sadness descend on his shoulders.
 In his head bounced the kiss of Amalia and the face of Nicole.
 How would they mix together?